Sheerpower Logo

 The Business Application Context

 Large business applications demand absolute numerical precision.
-Invoicing, financial calculations, accounting, and scientific data processing require that every value be exact, as small rounding errors can accumulate into significant discrepancies.
+Invoicing, financial calculations, accounting, and scientific data processing all require that every value be exact, since even small rounding errors can accumulate into significant discrepancies.

 The Technical Problem

-Standard floating-point math (IEEE 754), used by virtually all modern programming languages, is imprecise for many decimal values.
-Such as (0.1+0.2)-0.3 is not exactly zero.
-This leads to accumulating rounding errors.
-To solve this, some languages offer slow, software-based Decimal or Money types, challenges developers to make a trade-off between accuracy and performance.
+Standard floating-point math (IEEE 754), used by virtually all modern programming languages, is inherently imprecise for many decimal values.
+For example, (0.1 + 0.2) − 0.3 is not exactly zero.
+These tiny inaccuracies lead to accumulating rounding errors in real-world calculations.
+Some languages attempt to address this with software-based Decimal or Money types, but these solutions are typically slow— forcing developers to choose between accuracy and performance.

 The SheerPower Solution: A Patented Architecture for REAL Numbers

-To achieve absolute precision without sacrificing speed, SheerPower introduces its REAL data type.
-Instead of relying on imprecise binary floats or slow, software-based decimal types, the REAL implementation (US Patent 7,890,558 B2) separates each number into two distinct 64-bit integers: one for the integer part (IP) and one for the fractional part (FP).
-This structural separation of components into dedicated memory locations is the key to its performance, enabling a cascade of optimizations:
+To deliver absolute precision without sacrificing speed, SheerPower introduces the REAL data type.
+Unlike traditional approaches, it avoids both imprecise binary floats and the slowness of software-based decimals.
+The REAL implementation (US Patent 7,890,558 B2) stores each number as two separate 64-bit integers: one for the integer part (IP), one for the fractional part (FP).
+This separation allows a host of unique optimizations:

-• Fast Math: Operations on whole numbers become simple 64-bit integer math.
-Additions and subtractions are executed with direct integer operations on the IP and FP components, avoiding complex floating-point overhead.
-Multiplication has similar characteristics.
-Division has several optimizations for common cases, but is otherwise slower than its double counterpart.
+• Fast Math: Operations on whole numbers are pure 64-bit integer math.
+Addition and subtraction act directly on the IP and FP components, eliminating floating-point overhead.
+Multiplication is similarly efficient; division is highly optimized for common cases (and otherwise slower than double).

-• Instantaneous Comparisons: Comparing two REAL numbers is reduced to a direct, two-stage integer comparison—a faster and more reliable method than floating-point tolerance checks.
+• Instantaneous Comparisons: Comparing two REAL numbers is a simple two-stage integer comparison, making it both faster and more reliable than floating-point tolerance checks.

-• High-Speed String Conversion: Converting a REAL to a string is trivial.
-The integer and fractional parts are already pure integers and can be converted to strings using highly optimized routines and simply joined by a decimal point.
+• High-Speed String Conversion: Converting a REAL to a string is trivial—the integer and fractional parts are already stored as integers and can be combined efficiently.

 Problem 2: Extreme Memory Churn in String-Heavy Applications